 The Campaigns and Communications sub-group has focused on campaigning on the digital divide.
 The work of the sub-groups has included research for fact sheets and briefing papers, stakeholder mapping and participatory campaign planning alongside writing to MPS, meeting with MPs, liaising with APPGs and presenting at a wide range of conferences.

-“Being part of the APLE Campaigns sub- Group has been inspirational.
-The collective effort and skills that lead the Digital Divide Campaign were so effective at highlighting and challenging the real issues that poverty brings and engaging people in strategic positions with the problems and potential solutions.
+“Being part of the APLE Campaigns sub-group has been inspirational.
+The collective effort and skills that led the Digital Divide Campaign were effective at highlighting and challenging the real issues that poverty brings and engaging people in strategic positions with the problems and potential solutions.
 It seemed all about speaking out and asking to be listened to.
 I witnessed the power of the collective voice and how, if we come together, we can challenge inequalities and help create change, brilliant stuff!”

 Our Digital Divide blog posts: